Profility/hanime-scraper/README.md

 * [requests](https://pypi.org/project/requests/)

 ## Usage
-Take a peek inside the hanime.py file and you will comments on what the functions are, what they return, etc.
+Take a peek inside the hanime.py file and you will see comments on what the functions are, what they return, etc.

 Sample usage:
 ```